opnsense/docs/source/manual/how-tos/cellular.rst

 You should see an IP address, Gateway IP and ISP DNS server(s).
 If all is filled in, then either your firewall is blocking the traffic or the network connection is not working well.

+In case you were not successful, you might have to check manually what is going on.
+Read the `Troubleshooting PPP Connections <https://www.freebsd.org/doc/handbook/ppp-troubleshoot.html>`_ section in the FreeBSD manual for more information and consult the OPNsense support forum.